Role of Douglas Haig in 1918: Storming the Hindenburg Line

 On 3 October Haig received a memo from Winston Churchill arguing for the conservation of resources for a decisive struggle in 1920.
 Haig thanked him politely, but wrote on his copy "What rubbish: Who will last until 1920.
 Only America?"
 There were still rumours that Haig might be dismissed and replaced by Allenby.

 With the GAF and Argonne attacks frustrated by logistical problems (Pershing refused Haig's request to send any further American divisions to the British sector, where the bulk of German forces were deployed and where Haig felt he could make better use of them).
 At a meeting with Byng and Rawlinson on 1 October "they agreed that no further orders from (Haig) were necessary", as all attacks were proceeding satisfactorily.
 In early October Fifth Army, now under Birdwood, took Aubers Ridge and Loos.

-On 2 October Hindenburg told the Kaiser's Crown Council that Germany could no longer win a military victory, and the following day a new government was formed under Prince Max, which approached President Wilson for peace based on the Fourteen Points.
+On 2 October Hindenburg told the Kaiser's Crown Council that Germany could no longer win a military victory, and the following day a new government was formed under Prince Maximilian of Baden, which approached President Woodrow Wilson for peace based on the Fourteen Points.
 When Haig met Foch on 6 October, Foch showed him the newspaper reports of this and told him it was a direct result of the BEF breach of the Hindenburg Line at its strongest point, although the almost simultaneous capitulation of Bulgaria was also a factor and discussions would continue for a month until the ceasefire on 11 November.
 At the meeting Haig again asked for US divisions for his sector, and was told this was not going to happen.